Setting up a source enlistment

 If you are not a developer on the Orchard project, you can still download the source code on this page:

-Click on the latest change set from the branch you 're interested in (if you don't know which, we recommend you use the latest in the default branch, which is going to be more stable than the dev branch on which everyday work is being done).
+Click on the latest change set from the branch you 're interested in (if you don't know which, we recommend you use the latest in the master branch, which is going to be more stable than the 1.x branch on which everyday work is being done).
 The branches a particular checkin belongs to is displayed in its comment:

 This enables you to browse the source code directly on the web, which is useful if you just want to check something or for educational purposes, but you can also download a local copy by clicking the download link.
 You can then unzip that file onto your local hard drive, compile the code and even modify it.

-- dev contains the sources of the day-to-day work
+- 1.x contains the sources of the day-to-day work